icme/cme193/web/jupyter.md

 [Jupyter notebooks](https://jupyter.org/) are used to mix code and markdown (for exposition) in a single place.

-Jupyter comes bundled with Anaconda, but you can download it for whatever python you are using using `pip` (doens't have to be anaconda python).
+Jupyter comes bundled with Anaconda, but you can download it for whatever python you are using using `pip` (doesn't have to be anaconda python).

 From a terminal:
 ```bash